ad0lle/ad0lle/README.md

 I feel a commitment to open source and free software comes from a belief that our current systems often exploit people’s lack of access to knowledge and their yearning for identity — treating both as commodities rather than rights.

+#### OH!... and...
+####This is Important:

+You must know that:
+I am  a student; a work
+in process, not a PRO, un
+like GitHub idealize about
+me.
+However i still keep it
+on I appricaiate any criticism profile because of the mere irony